 I love a lot of things.

 I don't hate much.
-Motorists who park facing the wrong way and street basketball hoops are two; both being instances of perceived entitlement.
+When motorists park facing the wrong way and street basketball hoops are two; both being instances of perceived entitlement.

 But more than the above two combined, I hate the meaningless expression “going forward”!

 Thankfully, it is usually only used verbally; you’d have to be really dumb to use it in the written word.
 Going forward is purported to mean “in the future”, but it seems to be an attempt to avoid these words.
 It seems to mean “I don't know right now”.
 The local weather person used it twice in her short report just this morning.

 You’ve heard it used, but your recollection of its use may be sketchy; the expression is redundant and vacuous so it may have slipped by you.

 The dreaded phrase is almost always used as a superfluous “filler” when the speaker needs to sound knowledgeable and/or important, such as “our strategy going forward.”
 What is a strategy if not forward-looking?
 Or, it is randomly tacked onto the end of a sentence, as in: “Let’s talk about that tomorrow, going forward.”